ESDRobotics/first-repo/README.md

 # First Repository
 This is ESD Robotics Team's first repo.
-Leave a comment if you're on the team and we'll add you to the organization.
+If you're on the team, add an "issue" to the "Issues" section of the repository so that we can add you to the organization.